📩 Event Subscribers

 await myBus.subscribe(subscriber);

-versus using a direct reference is that the EventManager
+The difference with using the EventManager versus using a direct reference is that the EventManager will make sure

 that the bus is currently registered on the bot.
-Otherwise, it will throw an ObjectNotFoundError
+Otherwise, it will throw an ObjectNotFoundError.

 const newBus = BasicEventBus.createSync(bot, Symbol('myBus'));